Top 5 Ways to Make Your E-Commerce Website ADA Compliant!

 Your website should be fully functional when used by the keyboard.
 At the same time, important elements must be highlighted and showcased differently.

-Keyboard friendly websites are especially helpful to people who can’t use the mouse.
+Keyboard-friendly websites are especially helpful to people who can’t use a mouse.
 You can check your own website’s accessibility with regard to the keyboard by not using the mouse.

 If your site is able to produce results then it’s fine.
 But if it is not producing results, then redesign it to make your website perform navigation functions through the keyboard.

-WCAG is a Web Content Accessibility Guidelines.
+WCAG is a Web Content Accessibility Guideline.
 It is a consortium of individuals from the tech world and organizations with the single motive of ensuring web content accessibility to the disabled community.

 Web Accessibility is still in its nascent form.
 At the time of writing this article, there is no full-fledged law that governs this subject.
 However, as said earlier web accessibility is going to play a key role in this digitized age.
 Therefore, the wisdom only lies in talking about the early lead and making your e-commerce website disabled-friendly.